- Contact Information

 - location of the event or sale; and

 The licensing departments of local governments may contact the Tax Commission before issuing business licenses to ensure all vendors selling within their jurisdiction have a valid sales tax number.
-If needed, a temporary sales tax license for the state may be issued to the vendor over the telephone.
+You can obtain the license by contacting the Special Events Unit in the Salt Lake Office at 801-297-6303 or at 1-800-662-4335, ext.
+6303.

 - Use Form TC-790C, Temporary Sales Tax License and Special Return to report and to pay the taxes collected at a special event.
-The form is available by calling the Special Events Unit at the numbers listed above.
+Follow instructions on the license/return for how to file online at tap.utah.gov or by mail.
+Forms are available from the special event promotor or by contacting the Special Events Unit.

-- Use the sales tax rate in effect at the location where the sales will take place.
+- Use the sales tax rate in effect at the location where the sales are taking place.

 - File the temporary license/return and remit full payment within 10 days after the close of the special event or sale.
-In some cases, the return and payment will be collected on the last day of the event by agents covering the sale for the Utah State Tax Commission.
+In some cases, the return and payment is collected on the last day of the event by agents of the Utah State Tax Commission per the due date on the license.